 - (10) According to Article 5 CDR, the RCD lacks novelty when an identical design has been made available to the public prior to the date of filing of the RCD or the date of priority.
 Designs shall be deemed to be identical if their features differ only in immaterial details. - (11) The contested RCD and the prior design both relate to children's chairs.
-They share at least the following features: - The chairs consist of a frame and a base, the frame being inclined with respect to the base: - the frame consists of two parallel inclined side posts inclined from the front bottom to the upper back; - the base consists of two parallel, horizontal floor bars, interconnected in the front by a thin metallic black bar; - the two side posts contain multiple horizontal running grooves on the insides that allow the sliding of panels into the grooves; - two thin, flat rectangular panels serve as a seat and a foot rest, which are slid into the grooves; - the backrest consists of two cross bars of similar width forming a gap between them; the top cross bar having a curved shape; - a protective waist belt formed by a curved beam at the same level of the gap of the backrest - the frame, the base, the backrest, the seats, the footrest and the waist belt have a natural wood-like colour. - (12) The RCD and the prior design are different as regards to at least the following features:
+They share at least the following features: - the two parallel front posts that are inclined towards the back; - the two front posts contain multiple horizontal running grooves on the insides that allow the sliding of panels into the grooves; - two thin, flat rectangular panels serve as a seat and a foot rest, which are slid into the grooves; - two parallel, horizontal bars that run from the front to the back; - the backrest consists of two cross bars of similar width separated by a gap; the top cross bar having the same curved shape; - a protective waist belt formed by a curved beam at the same level of the gap of the backrest; - a thin metallic black bar connects the two front side posts at the bottom; - a wood-like bar connecting the two rear side posts; - the frame, the base, the backrest, the seats, the footrest and the waist belt have a natural wood-like colour. - (12) The RCD and the prior design are different as regards to at least the following features: - the RCD has two rear side posts (or legs) that are straight; - the two horizontal bars of the RCD, which connect the front and rear side posts, are raised from the floor; - a thin metallic black bar connects the two front side posts at the middle;